Best NZ Sports Betting Sites 2026

 Here’s where international betting sites genuinely outclass TAB:

-- Superior welcome bonuses and promotions – TAB offers occasional promos, nothing approaching NZ$500-1000 matched deposits from offshore platforms
+- Superior welcome bonuses and promotions – TAB offers occasional promos, nothing approaching NZ$500-1000 matched deposits from offshore platforms.

 - Better mobile apps – TAB’s app functions but feels dated compared to modern mobile-first betting platforms